Florence and the Machine: 2017–2024: High as Hope and Dance Fever

+2025: Everybody Scream

+In August 2025, Welch began teasing a potential return through a series of cryptic posts on her social media accounts.
+Their sixth studio album, Everybody Scream, was released on 31 October 2025.
+On 20 August 2025, the band released the title track as the lead single.
+The second single, "One of The Greats" was released on 24 September 2025.
+Welch said that the song was originally written as a long poem and then recorded it one take, which she "sang straight from the page".

 Performances

 Florence and the Machine started off by playing a handful of gigs in and around London.
+In November 2008 Florence played a legendarily intimate show for Get It Loud In Libraries at Lancaster Library.
 In May 2008, they supported MGMT on tour in Europe.
 The BBC played a large part in Florence and the Machine's rise to prominence by promoting her as part of BBC Introducing.
-This led to them playing music festivals in 2008, including Glastonbury, Reading and Leeds and Bestival.
+This led to their playing music festivals in 2008, including Glastonbury, Reading and Leeds and Bestival.
 Florence and the Machine were also part of the Shockwaves NME Awards Tour 2009 in January and February.

 The group has supported the UK Teenage Cancer Trust, performing at a concert for the charity at London's Royal Albert Hall in March 2009.
 Florence and the Machine supported Blur for their 26 June comeback performance at the Manchester Arena.
 They played at the Lovebox Festival on 18 and 19 July.
 In July 2009, the group supported Duran Duran.
 During summer 2009, Florence and the Machine performed at a number of major festivals in the UK and Ireland, including the Glastonbury Festival 2009, Reading and Leeds 2009, Electric Picnic 2009 and T in the Park 2009.